sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

     * *instances* : The instances of the *resource* allocated to this *tenant*.
 This is a list of instances.
   The TenantTable is keyed on <***resource, tenant***>

-(QUESTION/BRCM: Could we also store salted+hashed user passwords in User Table, so that we can manage that info via configuration?
-Alternatively, we could create configDB schema that incorporates username, salted+hashed password, and role.)

 ## 3.3 Switch State Service Design
 ### 3.3.1 Orchestration Agent
 N/A